Cathy Young (vocalist): Awards and honours

 In 1974, Young won the Juno Award for Most Promising Female Vocalist of the Year.
 The following year, she was nominated for the Juno Award for Best Female Artist.
 In 2011, Young was featured in the documentary Yonge Street - Toronto Rock & Roll Stories.
 Young was honoured in multiple tribute concerts held during the period of October 2012 to June 2013.

+Young was honoured to receive a Citation from the Red Cross Society for her performance of the theme song ‘Free The Children’ for the Year Of The Child.

 In November 2017, Young's image was included in the 22 storey mural at 423 Yonge Street, depicting music icons who have performed in historic Yonge Street venues.
 The mural was created by noted Toronto artist Adrian Hayles.
 Young's first recording on Mainstream Records USA, inducted to the Friar's Music Museum in Toronto located at Sankofa Square.
 Young was featured in the book, Music from Far and Wide: Celebrating 40 Years of the Juno Awards (Key Porter Books) and Bill King's book ‘ Talk ' Conversations in all Keys.